simonccarter/sta/README.md

 	sum	sd	var
 	55	2.87228	8.25

 sta runs in sample mode by default (meaning we normalise with N).
-If you want to unbiased statistics, i.e., normalise with N-1, then just add the flag --population
+If you want to unbiased statistics, i.e. normalise with N-1, then just add the flag --population

 	$ cat numbers.txt | sta --sum --sd --var --population
 	sum	sd	var
 	55	3.02765	9.16667

 Worried about precision?
 You can calculate variance instead using the compsensated variant algorithm (http://en.wikipedia.org/wiki/Algorithms_for_calculating_variance#Compensated_variant):

 	$ cat numbers.txt | sta --var --population --compensated